samuelkhong/Gitlet/proj2/gitlet-design.md

 1. init():  Checks if the current working directory has a /.gitlet directory.
    Creates the necessary folders and files for git to operate.
   If current folder is not intialized, creates a new .gitlet directory and 2 subdirectories "Objects", "Dirs".
-Objects stores all files including blobs, trees, and commits in respective subdirectories, Dirs stores the name of all branches.
+Objects stores all files including blobs, and commits in respective subdirectories, Dirs stores the name of all branches.
   Creates the intial commit file and stores it into objects after hashing them.
   Creates a subdirectory in Dir for master branch that points to the first commit.
-  Creates a pointer "HEAD" in ./git that points to the master branch
+  Creates a pointer "HEAD" in ./git that points to the master branch Creates an empty index file
 2. commit(): Checks the index to see if all files in the working directory match the files added in the staging directory.
 Iterate through every hash in index to check /.git /object /objects / HASH exists.
 If it does not, print
 error message " commit not posible xx.file... unmerged".
 If index matches with working directory, we will keep the loaded index file object saved to disk.
-We will then create a new tree object stores information on each file in the index.
+We will then create a commit object that points to the obects found in the index.
 We will then update the current branch to have the SHA-1 of the latest commit.
-   1. Helper Functions makeTree
+   1. Helper
-      1. makeTree(): creates a tree object that stores the SHA-1 hashes for each blob.
-      The tree will take the index object and previous commit hash as a parameter.
-      Returns a custom object called commitTree create a map of blob hashes and pathways from the index files.
    2. After adding all blob files from the index, it will see if there are any unchanged blob files from previous commits and  add the hashes and paths to the current commitTree.
 It will compare previous commit's blobs and see if objects tracked at the current pathway are the same SHA hash.
 If it is, then it will add that hash to commitTree
-   2. updateHeadBranch(): finds the current branch your head pointer is looking at and change the file found in the branch to be the current SHA-1 HASH of the latest commit.
+   3. updateCurrentBranch(): finds the current branch your head pointer is looking at and change the file found in the branch to be the current SHA-1 HASH of the latest commit.
 ## Persistence
 #### Repository.add()